vishalpawarR/css-flexbox/README.md

 - `wrap`: wraps items from left-to-right if they are in a row, or top-to-bottom if they are in a column.
 - `wrap-reverse`: wraps items from right-to-left if they are in a row, or bottom-to-top if they are in a column.
   The current layout has too many boxes for one row.
 Add the CSS property `flex-wrap` to the `#box-container` element, and give it a value of `wrap`.

+## 12 - Use the flex-shrink Property to Shrink Items :

+- So far, all the properties in the challenges apply to the flex container (the parent of the flex items).
+However, there are several useful properties for the flex items.

+- The first is the `flex-shrink` property.
+When it's used, it allows an item to shrink if the flex container is too small.
+Items shrink when the width of the parent container is smaller than the combined widths of all the flex items within it.

+- The `flex-shrink` property takes numbers as values.
+The higher the number, the more it will shrink compared to the other items in the container.
+For example, if one item has a `flex-shrink` value of `1` and the other has a `flex-shrink` value of `3`, the one with the value of `3` will shrink three times as much as the other.

+- Add the CSS property `flex-shrink` to both `#box-1` and `#box-2`.
+Give `#box-1` a value of `1` and `#box-2` a value of `2`.